-The new procedure builds on previous advice released in 2013 by the Department for Transport (DfT) for bus and coach operators, stipulating that tyres reaching the age of 10 years should not be used on a steering axle, with strict conditions stipulated where used at all.
+The new procedure builds on previous advice released by the Department for Transport (DfT) for PSV operators following a coach crash in 2013, advising that tyres reaching the age of 10 years should not be used on a steering axle, with strict conditions stipulated where used at all.

 Since then, DVSA staff have routinely checked tyre age every year, as well as in roadside and fleet inspections; and the 2013 guidance is now being reinforced and extended to the heavy goods sector.

-The new crackdown follows a study announced by the DfT earlier this year into the safety of ageing tyres, said to be the first such publicly-funded research in the UK.
-A report on this is due in the spring.
+The DfT is currently researching the effect of age on tyre integrity, but the new advice was issued “as a precaution” while this is underway.
+A study announced by the DfT earlier this year into the safety of ageing tyres is said to be the first such publicly-funded research in the UK; and a report on this is due in the spring.

 It should also ensure: “that tyre age is monitored and that tyres aged more than 10 years old should not be used except on a rear axle as part of a twin wheel arrangement.

 “Where tyres more than 10 years old are used, their age should be recorded and a specific risk assessment, that considers the speed and loading conditions that the vehicle will operate under (for example, operating only in urban areas) is done.”

 In his blog, Dave Wood added: “Whether it’s safe to use older tyres on a three axle-trailer as part of a single-wheel fitment depends on how you’re using trailer and managing the tyres.